msolimann2cs/Skin-Disease-Diagnosis/README.md

  -  'augmentation.py': Code for adding augmented images to our dataset for classes with a lack of images.

- -  'model.py': The code we used to build our Xception model for skin lesion diagnosis.
+ -  'model.py': The code we used to build our mobilenet model for skin lesion diagnosis.

  -  'predict.py': Code for prediction a batch of images from a directory, using our model.